rgglez/ansible-scripts/README.md

 This perl script discovers the hosts in a subnet using [nmap](https://nmap.org/), and creates an ansible inventory for them.

-You can modify the name of the output file, and you need to modify the subnetworks to be scanned, by using these parameters:
+You can modify the name of the output file, and you need to modify the subnetworks to be scanned, by using the **--networks** and **--file** parameters:

 ```bash
 perl discover.pl --networks="192.168.0.0/24 10.0.1.0/24" --file=farm.yaml